Easton Town Center: History

 The area that Easton Town Center now exists on was originally intended to be an expansion of Limited Brands.
 An outdoor lifestyle center was chosen in lieu of a traditional indoor mall in response to changing demographics by the late 1990s.
 It was co-developed by The Georgetown Company and Steiner + Associates and was one of the first lifestyle centers in the country.
 Among its then-unconventional features were indoor parking, town squares, various fountains, and varying types of tenants.

 A real estate project of Les Wexner, the founder, chairman and CEO of nearby Limited Brands, Easton comprises 1.8 e6sqft of retail space built upon approximately 90 acre within a larger 1300 acre development.
 The 1300 acre retail development was designed by M+A Architects.
 Actor and later politician Arnold Schwarzenegger was also an investor in the project.

 Phase I (the South District) opened in the summer of 1999.
 It was the site of the first ever Hollister Co. store, which opened in 2000.
 Phase II (the "Fashion District") opened in the fall of 2001.
 The North District is also home to a large circular fountain.

 Crate & Barrel constructed a location at Easton in 2004 and the South Garage was built to expand the number of parking spaces.

 In late 2015, the newest expansion was completed: the Easton Gateway development.
 The district, with a focus on service tenants, expanded the mixed use area by 500000 sqft.
 The first tenant to open was Costco which did so in October.

 In early 2018, renovations on the center's Station Building had begun, including new floors walls, and updated services; the renovation ended in June.
 In late 2018, construction began on a $500 million expansion that would include a hotel, apartments, retail and offices.
 Included tenants announced were an Aloft Hotel, Pins Mechanical, and a Restoration Hardware flagship store named R.H.
 Gallery.

 Developers for Easton Town Center are in the early stages of planning for another development, with buildings set for up to 40 stories.
 The project would involve thousands of residential units and hundreds of thousands of square feet of office space, leading to a dense urban center.
 The buildings would be the first skyscrapers in Columbus outside of its downtown.

+In December 2023, it was announced that the American Girl doll store would be closing by February 19, 2024.